Contractor Planning Tool

-- If you did not already capture it during your daily meetings, meet with your employees to get their input on what helped or did not help to minimize manual materials handling, and what equipment, work practices, or actions they would recommend for future projects.
+- Meet with your employees to get their input on what helped or did not help to minimize manual materials handling and what equipment, work practices, or actions they would recommend for future projects.

-- Use what you learned to minimize manual materials handling on future projects.
+- Document what you learned and the solutions so they can be used to minimize manual materials handling and prevent injuries on future projects.